 Lid Sealing Gasket

-Lid Sealing Gaskets, for our Older Models, are available if you need.
+Lid Sealing Gaskets, for our Older Models, will soon be available once again if you need.
 If your Fermenter has a groove at the top, the Blue Sealing Gasket will do the trick!
 Add a few clamps and it is now sealed.
+We are expecting within the upcoming weeks!

 The 1/2 inch racking port threads are located on the side of the cone just above the settled yeast level.
 The racking port valve is for sampling, specific gravity reading and of course racking to bottles and kegs.
 The valve at the apex of the cone is for filling the fermenter and draining dead yeast.
 The thickest of yeast will flow through this large one inch valve.
 All of our valves are food grade Stainless Steel 304.